GENI-NSF/geni-tools/README-stitching.txt

  stitching paths.
 You can supply this argument many times.
   - Alternately, you can exclude only certain VLAN tags from being used at a particular hop, by appending `=<VLAN range>` to the hop URN.
+For example:
-For example `--excludehop urn:publicid:IDN+instageni.gpolab.bbn.com+interface+procurve2:5.24=3747-3748`
+`--excludehop urn:publicid:IDN+instageni.gpolab.bbn.com+interface+procurve2:5.24=3747-3748`
  - `--includehop <hop URN>`: When supplied, the Stitching Computation Service will insist on including the specified switch/port on ANY computed stitching paths.
 You can supply this argument many times.
 Use this